 - Verify that the DUT transmits a reject PDU with reason code 0x02 ('data digest error').
 The DUT should not issue a R2T for this PDU. - Verify that the DUT either sends a recovery R2T or a SCSI-Response of Status CHECK CONDITION and iSCSI condition of 'protocol service error' in response to the received Data-Out PDU.
 Verify that if the DUT sends a CHECK CONDITION, it waits until it receives a Data-Out PDU with the F bit set.

-Possible Problems: If the target chooses 'None' as the DataDigest option, this item is not testable.
+Possible Problems: If the DUT chooses 'None' as the DataDigest option, the result of this test is "Not Supported".